Mayar-Fawzy/Ecommerce19-FreshCart/README.md

 ## 🔧 Configuration
 - Add your API keys in `environment.ts`
-- Configure backend (if applicable)
+- Configure backend services (if applicable)
-- Update Firebase or Database settings (if used)
+- Update Firebase or database settings (if used)

 ## 📜 License
 This project is open-source and available under the **MIT License**.